 Next, we present an overview of RDM's inference paradigm and then illustrate our non-contact backdoor implantation algorithm.
-The overall pipeline is depicted in Figure \ref{fig:badrdm overview} and the pseudocode of BadRDM is in Appendix A.
+The overall pipeline of BadRDM is depicted in Figure \ref{fig:badrdm overview}, and the pseudocode is in Appendix \ref{app:a}.

-We focus on the mainstream inference paradigm of RDMs \cite{blattmann2022retrieval}, which is widely adopted for its universality and effectiveness, as our attack target.
+We focus on the mainstream inference paradigm of RDMs \cite{blattmann2022retrieval}, which is widely adopted for its universality and effectiveness.
 Given an image database \( \mathcal{D} = \{v_i\}_{i=1}^{M} \), a query prompt $q$ and a retriever \( \phi_{w}(\cdot) \) parameterized as a CLIP model, RDMs employ a $k$-nearest sampling strategy \( \xi_{k}(\phi_w(q), \mathcal{D}) \), which uses \( \phi_{w}\) to encode the input prompt \( q \) into text embeddings $\bm e_q$ and retrieve images from the database \( \mathcal{D} \) with top-\( k \) feature similarities to $\bm e_q$.
-The embeddings of the prompt $q$ and these \( k \) images are then utilized as conditional inputs through cross-attention layers into the DM to guide the denoising\footnote{We also reveal the effectiveness of BadRDM in another type of RDM with only retrieved images input as conditions in Appendix C.}.
-Formally, the transition distribution can be expressed as:
+The embeddings of the prompt $q$ and these \( k \) images are then utilized as conditional inputs through cross-attention layers into the DM to guide the denoising\footnote{We also show BadRDM's effectiveness against RDMs conditioned only on retrieved images in Appendix C.}:

 where \( t \) is the time step, $x_{i}$ denotes the latent states, and $\theta$ represents the parameters of the DM.
-Our proposed backdoor framework aims to fully exploit the characteristics of this RAG paradigm by poisoning the retriever $\phi_w(\cdot)$ to mislead retrieved items $\xi_{k}(\phi_w(q), \mathcal{D})$ into becoming our desired images $\mathbf{v}_{tar}$, which serve as toxic surrogates for the attack target.
-These surrogate images can then result in malicious generations of the attacker-specified content.
+We aim to fully exploit the characteristics of RAG paradigm by poisoning the retriever $\phi_w(\cdot)$ to mislead retrieved items $\xi_{k}(\phi_w(q), \mathcal{D})$ into becoming desired toxic surrogates $\mathbf{v}_{tar}$, which result in malicious generations of the attacker-specified content.